nermine11/Amilcar/README.md

 # Amilcar

-This setup is to be run on Rasbperry Pi to set its internal time to GPS time, and to record audi files with timestamps using a hydrophone It is part of Falco/OpenSwarm collabration to count the number of motor boats in marine protected areas
+This setup is to be run on Rasbperry Pi 5 to set its internal time to GPS time, and to record audio files with timestamps using a hydrophone.
+It is part of Falco/OpenSwarm collabration to count the number of motor boats in marine protected areas

 **Equipment:**
 - rPi 5 for better time accuracy
 - Adafuit ultimate GPS HAT
--  GPS antenna
+-  GPS antenna for better time accuracy
--  hydrohpne
+-  hydrophone
 -  ADC/DAC pro

   To set the internal time of the rPi as GPS time, run GPS_setup.sh